EgorKolobov/Rubic-Cube-assembler/README.md

 # Rubic-Cube-assembler
-Makes random Rubic's cube configuration and assembles it.
-Can save and load configuration from the txt file. lab8.cpp - the main cpp file.
+lab8.cpp - the main cpp file.
 Starts the menu. rubic.h - the header file of the "cube" and "side" classes.
 All the terminal colours are here. rubic.cpp - realization of "cube" and "side" methods.